-This is a short book that one can read on a flight (I did), but it packs a lot of good advice.
+This is a that one can read on a flight (I did), but it packs a lot of good advice.
 Silvia is sick of ‘self-help-like’ books on writers block, etc., and it shows.
 He writes from the point of view of a seasoned author, and shows quite a lot of ‘being there, done that’ advice in both publishing papers and books.
 If you are planning a book, the last chapters are the best advice I could find on book planning; he even discusses how to negotiate with your publisher.

 So what are the basic recommendations?